MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/security-android.md

 ### Android kiosk mode

 Teams Android devices are locked down to run only approved applications by running the device in Android Kiosk mode.
-Kiosk mode disables access to any launcher capabilities and secures the device so it only allows authorized applications to launch on the device.
+Kiosk mode disables access to any launcher capabilities and helps to secure the device so authorized applications launch on the device.

 | Application Name            | Application Description                   |
 |-----------------------------|-------------------------------------------|